 Although CB1 and CB2 receptors share considerable structural similarities, their distribution and activity diverge.
 Among other actions, including pain modulation, CB2 receptors are thought to serve an important role in immune function and inflammation.
 There is ample evidence that CB2 receptor activation reduces nociception (pain perception).

 Increased activation of cannabinoid type 2 receptors is known to diminish the release of pro-inflammatory factors and enhance the secretion of anti-inflammatory cytokines.
 While CB1 receptors are expressed mostly on neurons and mediate the inhibition of neurotransmitter release, CB2 receptors are highly expressed on immune cells (B-cells, T-cells & macrophages) modulating cytokine release thereby decreasing antigen presentation and modulating cell migration.

-Knowing the location of these CBD receptors can give you an idea about the potential target for treatment for certain conditions.
-For example, brain and CNS receptors (CB1) impact sleep, eating & anxiety behaviors; while immune system, pain and inflammatory response are mediated by CB2 type receptors.
+Knowing the location of these CBD receptors in your dog can give you an idea about the potential targets for treatment for certain conditions.
+For example, brain and CNS receptors (CB1) impact sleep, eating & anxiety behaviors; while immune system, pain and inflammatory response are mediated primarily by CB2 type receptors.